dasarpai/old.dasarpai.github.io/_dsblog/2023-01-10-Statistics-Interview-Question-for-Data-Scientist.md

 **Because of it utility and applications, In statistics and process control perhaps Sigma or SD or Standard Deviation is the most popular measure.**

-** Sigma of Statistics, Sigma of process control and Z score are confusing and sometimes used interchangeably.**
+**Sigma of Statistics, Sigma of process control and Z score are confusing and sometimes used interchangeably.**

-## Sigma values in Statistics (Normal Distribution)
+## What is Sigma values in Statistics (Normal Distribution)?
 It helps us understanding the distribution of sample data.
 It helps us knowing the probability.
-If 1 Sigma is 10,000, then 68% samples will have salary mean $$\pm 10000$$.
+If 1 Sigma is 10,000, then 68% samples will have salary between mean_salary $$\pm 10000$$.

 Sigma Level | Confidence | Significance | Area on the edge of curve
 ----| ----|----|----